Fierce storm system leaves more than a million without power in Quebec and Ontario

 Via Rail issued a travel advisory, saying power outages and track obstructions caused service delays and cancellations in the Montreal-Toronto Corridor.

-Across the border in Ontario, Hydro One reported more than 113,000 customers were without power.
+Across the border in Ontario, Hydro One reported nearly 119,000 customers were without power, with winter storm warnings in place for large sections of the province.